 5 points - Vote his photos into the Style Gallery

 1 point - Post a comment on his photos

 When neodong reaches 200 Chic Points, he will be in the Style Council!

 Problem is… there are multiple acne solution treatments on The market this dangerous right now.

 for saving your money and want to get a clear skin i recommend this product, because it is just using nature.

 i have found it with google last month

-*sorry for my bad englishposted almost 3 years ago
+*sorry for my bad englishposted over 3 years ago

 Make Her Feel Welcome with Chic Points

 10 points - Become a fan